ghc-proposals/ghc-proposals/proposals/0000-partial-field-behavior.md

 ```

-#### Record Update??
+#### Record Update

-It's unclear how this extension would interact with record update.
+This extension would not change the behavior of partial record fields used in an update.

 The status quo is to throw an exception:

 ```haskell